New to Spike? Start here

 Don’t miss anything

-Every part of your workflow is centered in your Inbox and synced across all your devices so missing an important task someone sent over becomes impossible.
-Even if you want to deal with a Task later, snooze it and make the thread disappear from your Inbox and reappear again at the time you decided.
+Every part of your workflow is centered around your email inbox and synced across all your devices, so missing an important task or email becomes less likely.
+If you want to deal with an email later, snooze it and make the thread disappear from your inbox and reappear at a time of your choosing.

 Creating an account on Spike

-Download Spike at the App Store by following this link here.
-Downloading is quick and simple, and Spike won’t hog all of your precious storage space. in fact, at just 33MB, its way smaller than Outlook (260MB), Gmail (200MB) and Yahoo (165MB).
+Download Spike from the App Store by following this link here.
+Downloading is quick and simple, and Spike won’t hog all of your precious storage space.
+At just 33MB, Spike is way lighter than Outlook (260MB), Gmail (200MB), and Yahoo (165MB).

 To download Spike click here.

-When creating a Spike account, your inbox will be split into two categories.
+When creating a Spike account, your inbox will be split into two feeds.
 They are labeled ‘Priority’ and ‘Other’.
-Your ‘Priority’ inbox is all the important mail you receive, while ‘Other’ is the non-priority messages such as newsletters, promotional offers, and social media notifications.
+Your ‘Priority’ inbox is all the important messages you receive, while ‘Other’ is the non-priority messages such as newsletters, promotional offers, and social media notifications.
+This one feature will do wonders to solving your overflowing email inbox.
+You’ll see what’s importing first while the rest can pile up in your Other inbox for a later date.

 Who can I message?

-You don’t need to create an account or new email to use Spike.
-Rather works on top of your existing email.
-Therefore, you can send and receive messages to or from any email address.
+You can message anyone from Spike!
+Just send them an email to their email address.
+You don’t need to create an account or a new email address to use Spike.
+Instead, Spike works on top of your existing email.
+Therefore, you can send and receive messages to/ from any email address.

-If the person you’re messaging doesn’t have Spike, they will still receive your message to their regular inbox, as is.
-Spike is truly non-silod communication and collaboration.
+If the person you’re messaging doesn’t have Spike, they will still receive your message in a professional format to their regular inbox.
+You’ll see a chat, and they’ll see a regular email.
 The Future of Email Isn’t Dead – It’s Conversational

 Understanding your contact list